- About GUTS

 FAMILY HISTORY – having an immediate relative (parent or sibling) who developed bowel cancer under the age of 50 puts you at a greater lifetime risk.

-Obviously you can’t do anything about your age or family history but if you would like to know more about bowel cancer risk factors that you can control, download our ‘GUT INSTINCT’ booklet or or call the GUTS office on 01483 408316 to ask for a copy.
+Want to know more?
+Download our ‘GUT INSTINCT’ booklet or or call the GUTS office on 01483 408316 to ask for a copy.